ABT099/athleta/services/ai-engine/API_DOCUMENTATION.md

 - **Advanced Fatigue Detection**: ACWR and Session RPE monitoring for proactive injury prevention
 - **Six Independent Deload Triggers**: Comprehensive autoregulation based on performance, recovery, workload ratios, and session load

-### API Compatibility
+### API Changes
-All existing API calls work exactly as before.
-The AI simply makes smarter decisions using the same input data.
+- **New optional fields** in workout completion request for tracking intensity techniques
+- **New fields** in next workout response with AI-recommended techniques
+- All changes are backward compatible - existing clients work without modification

 ---